 From the classy to the cosy, we’ve rounded up the best French restaurants in Dubai.
 Bon Appétit…

 If you are looking for a French restaurant with finesse then Bagatelle is a must-visit.
 Light and bright walls set against luxurious blue velvet sofas, with dim lights and live music create an instant party vibe no matter when you visit – be it on the weekday or weekend.
-The menu is masterminded by chef Timothy Newton, and while the whole menu is impressive, their signature dishes includes a truffle roasted chicken, baby potatoes and jus.
+While the whole menu is impressive, their signature dishes includes a truffle roasted chicken with baby potatoes and jus.

 Bagatelle, Fairmont Dubai, Sheikh Zayed Road, daily 8pm to 3am.
 Tel: (04) 354 5035. bagatelledubai.com

 Bistro Des Arts